jiangtaoxie/fast-MPN-COV/finetune/README.md

 ## Results (top-1 accuracy rates, %)

-All the reproduced results use neither bounding boxes nor part annotations, and the SVM classifier is not performed.
+All the reproduced results use neither bounding boxes nor part annotations, and the SVM classifier is not performed.m

 #### MPN-COV (ours)
 <table>